RucuLabs/bioshock/README.md

 3. Automated Data Collection: With its defined interval functionality, BioShock automatically takes multiple images over a specific timeframe, reducing manual effort and ensuring continuous monitoring.

 4. Time-Lapse Generation: By leveraging the collected images, BioShock generates visually insightful time-lapses, enabling users to visualize and analyze the biomaterial's behavior over time.

+## Hardware
+- Raspberry Pi 4 (will create a fork that supports 3)
+- Humidity Sensor
+- Pi Camera or webcam